mrprim/dice-roller/README.md

 # Dice Roller
-A javascript library for rolling dice using dice syntax
+A typescript library for rolling dice using dice notation.

 ## Installation